Pollution Solution

 Closed holiday weekends

-Additional winter hours the 3rd Saturdays November through January 8-12pm
+Additional winter hours January 20th, November 16th, December 14th 8-12pm

 What is Household Hazardous Waste (HHW)